The best thing you can do for yourself each day is so simple, but it’s often overlooked.

 Your body needs water for everything!
 Water helps flush out toxins, carry nutrients to cells, provides a moist environment for your ears, nose and throat, keeps your digestive and elimination systems flowing, and more.

-Recently, I realized that I was chronically dehydrated.
-I could tell because my skin was more dry, my mouth felt dry and thirsty, and I started to have elimination issues.
-(Sorry for TMI, but I really want you to know the truth.)
+Recently, I realized that I was dehydrated.
+I could tell because my skin was more dry, and my mouth felt dry and thirsty, and I was having digestion issues, too.

-Then I listened to a podcast where Shawn Stevenson from The Model Health Show was the guest, and he talked about the importance of taking an “inner” bath each morning by drinking 3 to 4 cups of water upon waking.
+Then I listened to a podcast where the guest mentioned the importance of taking an “inner” bath each morning by drinking 3 to 4 cups of water upon waking.
 He said: most people bathe outwardly each morning to get ready for the day, but taking an inner bath is even more important.

 I’ll tell you what… the very first day I woke up and drank water, I got instant results.
 This confirmed for me that I have been dehydrated, and I vowed to turn it around.

 And now, after many weeks of drinking first thing in the morning and then regularly throughout the day, I am much improved.
 I’m committed to keeping it this way!

 How Much Water Do You Need?

 Our needs for water vary according to who we are, our activity level, and outside conditions.
 The old adage of “8 cups a day” may not be true for you.
 You may need more; you may need less.
 How do you know?